raspibolt/raspibolt/preparations.md

 You can buy a cheap hard disk enclosure and reuse an old hard disk.
 We recommend getting a modern 2.5" SSD that can be powered through the USB connection to the Pi directly.
 This also speeds up the initial sync time for the blockchain significantly.

+You might also want to get this optional hardware:

+* optional: Raspberry Pi case: to protect yout Pi and cool it down
+* optional: a small USB thumbdrive (or microSD card) to store a backup of the LND Static Channel Backup (an important file that helps you recover your funds in case of SSD drive failure).
+Note that this backup step can also be done without the use of any physical storage device.
+You can make that choice when the time comes (after installing LND).

 ---